xinario/SAGAN/README.md

 Now you can view the result by open the html file:result/SAGAN/latest_net_G_test/index.html

 ### Citations
-If you find it useful and are using the code/model provoided here in a publication, please cite our paper:
+If you find it useful and are using the code/model/dataset provoided here in a publication, please cite our paper:

-	@article{yi2017sharpness,
-	  title={Sharpness-aware Low dose CT denoising using conditional generative adversarial network}, author={Yi, Xin and Babyn, Paul},
-	  journal={arXiv preprint arXiv:1708.06453},
-	  year={2017}
-	}
+Yi, X. & Babyn, P. J Digit Imaging (2018). https://doi.org/10.1007/s10278-018-0056-0